Virvales/BurpEnforcer/README.md

 3)Dirbuster Try to add extensions, that assosiated with temporary files (~, .bak, .tmp, etc) and check existance of a such file

+4)Errors sniffer.
+More details you can check her http://virvales.blogspot.com/2015/08/burp-stacktrace-sniffer.html

 In case of false-positives or false-negatives contact me vi virvales at gmail.com, I'll try to tune plugin